Preparing for El Niño on the LA River | KCET

 Preparing for El Niño on the LA River

 The Long Beach Swift Water Rescue Team has jurisdiction of the river south of Del Amo Boulevard in Carson.
 The 30-member team includes a combination of fire fighters, urban search and rescue and marine safety personnel, who have on-duty units in close proximity to flood channels. $60,000 of the Marine Safety Budget is allocated yearly to Swift Water Operations.
-The number fluctuates depending on the amount of rain anticipated and they are anticipating the number will increase next year due to El Niño, said Medina.
+The number fluctuates depending on the amount of rain anticipated and they are anticipating the number will increase next year due to El Niño, Medina said.

 Although recreational areas near the river, like those at the Sepulveda Basin or Glendale Narrows, have an open season that runs from Memorial Day to Labor Day, the trails, bike paths and walking paths remain accessible during the rainy season.
 With plans moving forward to make the length of the L.A.
 River a recreational and living destination, Thomas Henzgen, Fire Captain with Los Angeles Fire Department, believes the plans will cause an increase in the number of rescues in the river.